sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

 **Tickets to laugh-a-long with *Choose Your Own...
 Improv* with Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.**

-**The Acting Group and Piano Night Social are FREE, but please register or book a ticket.**
+**The Acting Group, Play in a Day and Piano Night Social are FREE, but please register or book a ticket.**